Love takes blame for crucial botched quarterback sneak in Packers' 25-24 loss to Falcons

 It turns out LaFleur was just being kind, trying to take his young quarterback off the hook following Sunday’s 25-24 loss to the Falcons.

-Love was more blunt, saying he deserved blame for the the failed sneak because he didn’t correctly call the play with the Packers leading 24-22 in the fourth quarter.
+Love was more blunt, saying he deserved blame for the the failed sneak because he didn’t correctly call the play from the Green Bay 34 with the Packers leading 24-22 in the fourth quarter.
 Love tried to call for the sneak but didn’t get the snap when expected and took off on the plunge without the ball.

 Green Bay was penalized for a false start and had to punt, setting up Atlanta’s go-ahead drive capped by Younghoe Koo’s 25-yard field goal with 57 seconds remaining.